CLINICAL TRIAL RESULTS

 Disability progression was defined as an increase in EDSS of at least 1.5, 1, or 0.65 points in patients with a baseline EDSS of 0, 1 to 5, or 5.5 or greater, respectively.

-There may be a different treatment that's right for me.
+"I missed my son's soccer game because of a relapse.
+There may be a different treatment that's right for me."

 Kristin: mom, real estate agent, KESIMPTA patient*

-*Actual KESIMPTA patient who was compensated for their time.
+Real patient taking KESIMPTA who was compensated for time.
 Individual results may vary.

-Dig deeper into the data on KESIMPTA efficacy for patients with RMS.
+Dig deeper into the data on KESIMPTA efficacy for patients with relapsing MS.